WillPoulson/willpoulson/README.md

 ### 💻 Technologies

 A short snippet of the main technologies I work with.
-Mainly the ones that I've applied in practive.
+Mainly the ones that I've applied in practice.

 _In order of most skilled to least skilled_